fallenxhunter/google-homepage-/README.md

-Current project is all about practicing what I have learning from FFC course of HTML and CSS.
-In this project, I will try to replicate the google homepage.
-I hope it will be good starter project.
+This is the replica of Google Homepage, a little project, I made to practice my skills in CSS and HTML.